 BENEATH THE MIMOSA TREE earned a Bronze medal in the Annual Readers’ Favorite Awards Contest for 2012, tops in its category for Contemporary Romance.
 It also received a 2013 National Indie Excellence Award as a Finalist for Romance.

-BENEATH THE MIMOSA TREE LAUNCH PARTY, STEVENSON UNIVERSITY
+BENEATH THE MIMOSA TREE LAUfNCH PARTY, STEVENSON UNIVERSITY